 a.
 Departmental Elements.
-Except for the exclusions in paragraph 3c, this Order applies to all Departmental elements.
-(Go to http://www.directives.doe.gov/references for the current listing of Departmental elements).
-This list automatically includes all Departmental elements created after the Order is issued.
+Except for the exclusions in paragraph 3c, this Order applies to all Departmental elements (see Attachment 1 for a complete list of Departmental elements).
+This Order automatically applies to Departmental elements created after it is issued.

-The Administrator of the National Nuclear Security Administration (NNSA) will assure that NNSA employees and contractors comply with their respective responsibilities under this Order.
-Nothing in this Order will be construed to interfere with the NNSA Administrator's authority under section 3212(d) of Public Law (P.L.)
-106-65 to establish Administration specific policies, unless disapproved by the Secretary.
+The Administrator of the National Nuclear Security Administration (NNSA) shall assure that NNSA employees and contractors comply with their respective responsibilities under this Order.

-This Order applies to assurance systems implemented by DOE contractors1 and DOE organizations that manage or operate onsite; oversight programs implemented by DOE line management2 (both Headquarters and field elements); and DOE independent oversight organizations.3 This Order covers such
+This Order applies to assurance systems implemented by DOE contractors1 and DOE organizations that manage or operate onsite; oversight programs implemented by DOE line management2 (both Headquarters and field elements); and DOE independent oversight3 organizations.
+This Order covers such operational aspects as environment, safety, and health; safeguards and security; cyber security; emergency management; and business operations.

-1 DOE contractors are those that operate under contracts governed by 48 CFR 970.5204-2, Laws, Regulations, and DOE Directives; however, this Policy should also apply to contracts governed by 48 CFR 952.204-2, Security Requirements; 48 CFR 952.204-70, Classification/Declassification; and/or 48 CFR 952.223-71, Integration of Environment, Safety, and Health into Work Planning and Execution.
+1DOE contractors are those that operate under contracts governed by 48 CFR 970.5204-2, Laws, Regulations, and DOE Directives; however, this Policy should also apply to contracts governed by 48 CFR 952.204-2, Security Requirements; 48 CFR 952.204-70, Classification/Declassification; and/or 48 CFR 952.223-71, Integration of Environment, Safety, and Health into Work Planning and Execution.

-2 DOE line management refers to the management chain with responsibility for the site.
+2DOE line management refers to the management chain with responsibility for the site.
 This chain typically extends from the responsible site organization (e.g., site office or field office) to the responsible program office through the Under Secretary and ultimately to the Deputy Secretary and Secretary of Energy.

-3 Independent oversight refers exclusively to oversight by DOE Headquarters organizations that do not have line management responsibility for the activity.
+3Independent oversight refers exclusively to oversight by DOE Headquarters organizations that do not have line management responsibility for the activity.